 CONTRACTIONS - By 24-28 weeks you may notice non-painful tightening of the uterus (Braxton-Hicks) about 3 times per hour.
 These are normal.
 Occasionally, excessive activity or dehydration can be the cause of uterine contraction.
-If you are less than 37 weeks and having regular painful contractions try resting and increasing your fluid intake for the next hour.
-If the contractions persist, it may be a sign of premature labor and you should contact us immediately.
-In the last month of pregnancy, increased irregular and sometimes painful contractions are common as the uterus "prepares" for labor.
+If you are less than 37 weeks and are having regular painful contractions, try emptying your bladder, resting and increasing your fluid intake for the next hour.
+If the contractions persist or any bleeding occurs, it may be a sign of premature labor, and you should contact us immediately.
+In the last month of pregnancy, increased irregular and sometimes painful contractions are common as the uterus "prepares" for labor